Somatic Psychotherapy for South Asians in California

 It may not make sense to the mind.
 And still — you feel better.
 Like there is hope.
 Like whatever you need to figure out or move through can actually happen.

-And then something shifts even further.
+And then something else shifts.

 Instead of going over the same story again and again that never quite resolves.
 Instead of finding new ways to understand and explain.